JakeChvatal/cloudmacs/README.md

 ![Demo screenshot](https://user-images.githubusercontent.com/291333/64866462-26e25c80-d644-11e9-9ad5-ad9d9808b0cb.png)

+# Disclaimer
+I've forked this because I'm working on porting this method to Doom Emacs, setting up a build configuration to get my setup running.
+The previous project can be found below.

 # Motivation
 Since I've became hooked on emacs, I've been looking for ways to have same experience in my browser.
 Sometimes you have to use non-personal computers where it's not possible/undesirable to install desktop Emacs and Dropbox/Syncthing to access your personal data.